siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

 3. Save and upload the JSON file.
 This replaces the current JSON file with the new content.
 4. View the new integration on the Integration user interface page.

 You can map a build to a metric using tags defined on the OneTest server by evaluating the tag against a regular express.
 Use the Build Label Pattern field to define the regular expression.
-For example, a build expression of “([A-Z]+-[0-9]+)” and a test has a tag of “BUILD-123”, the build is mapped with ID BUILD-123 in the UrbanCode Velocity server to the newly created metric.
+For example, a build expression of “([A-Z]+-[0-9]+)” and a test has a tag of “BUILD-123”, the build is mapped with ID BUILD-123 in the DevOps Velocity server to the newly created metric.
 For assistance in forming a regular expression, see the [Regular expression tester](https://regexr.com) website.
 You can use the website to help form and test a regular expression based on your build ID.

 ## Integration type